First semester

 Prerequisites

-The algebra and analysis part of the competitive examination curriculum, or the concepts of refresher courses in mathematics.
+The algebra and analysis part of the competition program or the concepts of remedial teaching in mathematics